carolynvs/carolynvanslyck.com/content/blog/2018-12-30-gophercon-cfp.md

 You.
 Yes you, hiding
 behind the potted plant.
 If you are afraid of public speaking, I am not the type of person to convince you otherwise.
-But if what's holding you back is worry that you are not an expert, or don't know what to talk about, or how to get a talk accepted, I would like to help.
+But if what's holding you back is worry that you are not an expert, or that you don't know what to talk about, or how to get your talk accepted, I would like to help.

 Before 2016, I had never given a public talk.
 When I had to speak in front of my team during scrum or during tech lunches, I felt like I was going to hurl.
 Then